booyaa/overflow/bi/ssis/useful_queries.md

-# Queries to make using SSIS a chore
+# Queries to make using SSIS less of a chore

 ## SSIS2012 View packages version for a given project